davdar/maam/writeup/paper.markdown

 rules inject concrete values into abstract values.
 Elimination rules project abstract values into a _finite_ set of concrete observations.
-For example, we do not require that abstract values support elimination to integers, only the finite observation of comparing with zero.
+For example, we do not require that abstract values support elimination to integers, only the finite observation of comparison with zero.
 `````align````````````````````````````````````````
     int-I  : ℤ → Val
 int-if0-E  : Val → 𝒫(Bool)